aws/porting-advisor-for-graviton/README.md

 **Pre-requisites**

-- Python 3.10 or above with the [--enable-shared](https://docs.python.org/3/using/configure.html#cmdoption-enable-shared) option configured (see [below](#using---enable-shared-with-python) for instructions on how to do this with pyenv)
+- Python 3.10 or above.
+- PIP 3.
+- Python venv module.
 - (Optionally) Open JDK 17 (or above) and Maven 3.5 (or above) if you want the binary to be able to scan JAR files for native methods.

 The `build.sh` script will generate a self-contained binary (for Linux/MacOS).
 It will be output to a folder called `dist`.